-Volatility Barometer: The S&P500 and NASDAQ Indexes, as well as the Investor Profile, reference points are the annualized monthly standard deviation of the percentage change of the total return of those Indexes and the total return net of your advisory fees based on our hypothetical research on a portfolio of FPI strategies held in the same dollar proportion as those held in your account(s) at the end of the quarter.
+Volatility Barometer: The S&P500 and NASDAQ Indexes, as well as the Investor Profile reference points, are the annualized monthly standard deviation of the percentage change of the total return of those Indexes and the total return net of your advisory fees based on our hypothetical research on a portfolio of FPI strategies held in the same dollar proportion as those held in your account(s) at the end of the quarter, respectively.
 The standard deviation is calculated for a rolling three-year period to the end of the quarter, regardless of the time you have been invested in the strategies.
 The standard deviation for the actual period of your portfolio may differ, as may its relationship to that of the S&P500 and NASDAQ Indexes.
 Standard Deviation is a statistical measurement of the variability of the return of a portfolio from the mean average.
-It is a measure of volatility.
-When a fund has a high Standard Deviation, the predicted range of returns is wide, implying a greater volatility, and, therefore, a greater level of risk.
+It is one measure of volatility.
+When a fund has a high Standard Deviation, the predicted range is wide, implying a greater volatility, and, therefore, a greater level of risk.
 Investors are cautioned, however, that in calculating risk, high positive returns are treated the same as high negative returns.
-Thus, strategies with above average returns often exhibit high Standard Deviation.
-See "Risk Considerations" in FPI's Brochure Form ADV Part 2A.
+Thus, strategies with above average returns OKP.

-Risk Target: Utilizing the same return stream described in the Volatility Barometer description, FPI determines on a monthly basis the greatest drawdown or loss, before advisory fees, that would have been achieved from a portfolio or index high point to a low point without an intervening new high.
+Risk Target: Utilizing the same return stream described in the Volatility Barometer description, FPI determines on a monthly basis the greatest drawdown or loss that would have been achieved from a portfolio or index high point to a low point without an intervening new high.
 The maximum loss shown is for the period commencing at the latest start date of your portfolio's component strategies (in no event less than five years) to the present, regardless of the time you have been invested in the strategies.
 The loss for the actual period of your portfolio may differ, as may its relationship to that of the Indexes.
-Some strategies may actually target a higher risk and exposure to risk than the S&P500.
+Some strategies may actually target a higher risk and exposure to risk than the S&P 500.
 See strategy descriptions in FPI's Brochure Form ADV, Part 2A.

 Market Commentary: Adjustments and allocations discussed as occurring within your portfolio are derived from the most significant percentage holdings and changes from the first pie chart to the last shown on the accompanying statement page.
-Cash or money market positions referenced are derived from our trade records and do not reflect those resulting from contributions to or withdrawals from your account or strategies.
+Cash or money market positions referenced are derived from our trade records and do not reflect those resulting from additions to or withdrawals from your account or strategies.